badge icon

 Fehim Pasha

-The most prominent serhafiye of the era was Fehim Pasha.
-Entering the sultan’s inner circle at a young age, he established an extensive network of informants, particularly active in Istanbul’s Beyoğlu district.
-His activities drew complaints from European embassies, and he was lynched and killed during the proclamation of the Second Constitutional Era.
+The most prominent serhafiye of the period was Fehim Pasha.
+Entering the sultan’s inner circle at a young age Fehim Pasha established an extensive network of informants and was especially active in Istanbul’s Beyoğlu district.
+He became the subject of complaints from European embassies and was lynched and killed during the proclamation of the Second Constitutional Era.

 Other Figures

-Many other serhafiyes and hafiyyes are known to have existed beyond Fehim Pasha.
-These individuals were assigned to various regions of the empire, particularly strategic cities, and wielded sufficient influence to shape decisions of provincial administrations when necessary.
+Numerous other serhafiyes and hafiyyes are known to have existed beyond Fehim Pasha.
+These individuals were assigned to different regions of the empire particularly strategic cities and wielded sufficient influence to shape decisions of provincial administrations when necessary.

 Intelligence Against Committees in Rumelia